Skip to main content

 5. Local budgets stop small mistakes from becoming expensive incidents

-The model emits a bad loop or an unnecessary copy path, and then the runtime keeps paying for it until a human notices.
+A lot of "agent failure" stories are really "unbounded execution" stories.
+The model emits a runaway loop or a needless copy path, and the runtime keeps paying for it until a human notices.

 X07 exposes budget scopes as a language primitive so resource limits can live next to the code they protect.